westerndigitalcorporation/zonedstorage.io/docs/tools/libzbc.md

 published versions of the ZBC and ZAC standards as defined by INCITS technical committees T10 (for ZBC) and T13 (for ZAC).

-In addition to supporting ZBC and ZAC disks, *libzbc* implements an emulation mode that allows the library to imitate the behavior of a host managed zoned disk, using a regular file or a standard block device as the backing store.
+In addition to supporting ZBC and ZAC disks, *libzbc* may implement an emulation mode that allows the library to imitate the behavior of a host managed zoned disk, using a regular file or a standard block device as the backing store.